sprakash57/create-react-saga/styling.md

 ## Styling your app

-Create React Saga comes with [SCSS](https://sass-lang.com/guide) support.
+Create React Saga comes with <a href="https://sass-lang.com/guide" target="_blank">SCSS</a> support.
 So that you can use mixins, nested properties, variables and lot more, right from the start.
 You just need to import proper `.scss` file and all done.
 Webpack will take care of minifying all your stylesheets.

 ```
 import './button.scss';